‘The Vampire Diaries’ Series Finale Was Supposed To Have A Special Proposal

 Of course, the CW could have helped.
 The network could have allowed an extra 20 minutes.
 Some fans have shared in Facebook groups that they would have liked to see the special in the hour slot earlier to be cut short to allow for a longer series finale.

 There were certainly other fans who were happy.
-They didn’t need to see the proposal, since it meant they could imagine it instead.
+They didn’t need to see the proposal since it meant they could imagine it instead.
 Plec has even commented that not showing everything means that there is a lot of fan fiction potential.
 The Vampire Diaries is one of the fan fiction genres that can make money through Amazon self-publishing.

 Some fans just weren’t happy because Delena became the final ship.
 It turns out that Stelena was nearly the ending.
 Had Dobrev not decided to leave in The Vampire Diaries Season 6, the writers were going to find a way for Stefan and Elena to find their way back to each other.
-That was the way the show started and they way they wanted it to end.
-Dobrev’s departure cemented Delena as end game and meant that the showrunners needed to find a new girl for Stefan, which led to Steroline.
+That was the way the show started and the way they wanted it to end.
+Dobrev’s departure cemented Delena as the end game and meant that the showrunners needed to find a new girl for Stefan, which led to Steroline.

 #TheVampireDiaries (8×16) goes out with a season high.
 It drew in 1,19M and a 0.5 demo. {UPDATED NUMBERS COME OUT ON MONDAY} pic.twitter.com/bRHBdmFxY1